Liam Gallagher: 1991–2009: Oasis

 The band's second album (What's the Story) Morning Glory? was even more successful, becoming the third-best selling album in British history.
-Around this time, Oasis became embroiled in a well documented media-fuelled feud with fellow Britpop band Blur.
+Around this time, Oasis became embroiled in a well-documented media-fuelled feud with fellow Britpop band Blur.
 The differing styles of the bands now leading the Britpop movement—Oasis a working-class northern band, and Blur a middle-class southern band—made the media perceive them as natural rivals.
 In August 1995, Blur and Oasis released new singles on the same day; Blur's "Country House" outsold Oasis' "Roll with It" by 58,000 copies during the week.
-When the band mimed the single on Top of the Pops, Liam pretended to play Noel's guitar and Noel pretended to sing, taking a jibe at the show's lip-syncing format.
+When the band mimed the single on Top of the Pops, Liam pretended to play Noel's guitar, and Noel pretended to sing, taking a jibe at the show's lip-syncing format.
 (What's the Story) Morning Glory? is considered to be a seminal record of the Britpop era and as one of the best albums of the 1990s, and appears in several charts as one of the greatest albums of all time.
 In 2010, Rolling Stone commented that "the album is a triumph, full of bluster, bravado, and surprising tenderness" and that it "capped a true golden age for Britpop".
-The magazine ranked the album at No. 378 on its 2012 list of "The 500 Greatest Albums of All Time".
-The album's enduring popularity within the UK was reflected when it won the BRITs Album of 30 Years at the 2010 BRIT Awards.
-The award was voted on by the public to decide the greatest Best Album winner in the history of the BRIT Awards.
+The magazine ranked the album at No. 378 on its 2012 list of the 500 Greatest Albums of All Time.
+The album's enduring popularity within the UK was reflected when it won the British Album of 30 Years award at the Brit Awards 2010.
+The award was voted on by the public to decide the greatest Best Album winner in the history of the Brit Awards.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.